Skip to main content

 Tiling over tile requires a bit more precision than laying tile on a subfloor.
 Be patient, go slow, and take your time.
 Definitely pay attention to the old adage that says measure twice, cut once.
 Also be sure to use the right tools for the job.

 We recommend starting with a dry cut angle grinder and a wet saw for cutting tile.
-You will use your wet saw, with an appropriate tile blade, to make all your straight cuts.
+You will use your wet saw, with an appropriate tile diamond blade (ideally a diamond blade made in the USA), to make all your straight cuts.
 The angle grinder is for cleaning up angled and rounded cuts and for making fine adjustments when tiles are cut just slightly too large.

 You will also need: